OVERVIEW

 Choose Your Focus Area

-The WGU bachelor's in network engineering and security is the industry’s only truly competency-based undergraduate degree program in network engineering.
-The program offers two tracks to allow you pursue your career goals by specializing in Cisco technologies and earning Cisco certifications or by generalizing and earning additional CompTIA certifications that are vendor agnostic.
+WGU’s bachelor’s in network engineering and security is the industry’s only truly competency-based undergraduate degree program in network engineering.
+The program offers two tracks to allow you pursue your career goals, either by specializing in Cisco technologies and earning Cisco certifications or by generalizing and earning additional CompTIA certifications that are vendor agnostic.

 Unsure Which Focus Area is Right for You?

 The right program for you depends on your career goals.
-Each program focus area is streamlined to allow you to graduate quickly and complete coursework and certifications efficiently.
+Each program focus area is streamlined with certifications built- in to allow you to graduate quickly.

 The general program is ideal for those who do not want to specialize in a specific vendor's technologies.

-The Cisco program covers the same content as the general program, but has an additional focus on Cisco technologies and uses the CCNA, CyberOps, and DevNet Associates certifications to validate your competencies in those technologies.
+The Cisco program covers the same content as the general program but has an additional focus on Cisco technologies and offers the CCNA, CyberOps, and DevNet Associates certifications to affirm your competencies in those technologies.

 70% of students finish similar programs in